heparish/Team-Profile-Generator/README.md

 # Team Profile Generator

 ## Description
-A Node.js application to create a simple webpage to organzie your companies team.
+A Node.js application to create a simple webpage to organzie your company's team.

 ## Contents
 * [Installation](#Installation)